Value Added Processing

 The farm currently raises annual vegetable, fruit and herb crops–a versatile assortment of 70+ items over the course of the growing season.
 Value-added products are also produced when time and quantity permits, including cottage foods, vegetable ferments and dehydrated goods.

-Harbinger Farm vends at two farmers markets, offers a 25-week CSA, and wholesales to a local restaurant.
+Harbinger Farm vends at a local farmers market, utilizes an online sales platform for curated pre-orders, offers a 20+ week CSA, and wholesales to a local restaurant, as well as several private chefs.

 The only time mechanization is utilized is during bed-prep when a walk-behind tractor does some mowing, shallow tillage and bed-shaping.
-Otherwise weeding, cultivation and harvest is all done by hand.
+Otherwise, weeding, cultivation and harvest is all done by hand.
 Field blocks are cover cropped over-winter and crop families are rotated between seasons.
-All transplants are started from seed in a propagation nursery on-site and a total of 6,500 sq.ft. of field tunnel space will be utilized for row crop cultivation in 2024.
+All transplants are started from seed in a propagation nursery on-site and a total of 8,600 sq.ft. of field tunnel space will be utilized for row crop cultivation in 2025.

 Matt and Lucie serve as the core farm crew.
 An apprentice would fill an assistant position to them in almost all necessary field tasks.
 A handful of volunteers and/or work traders may join for harvest days or big projects during peak season.